hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

         FILE                            FUNCTIONALITY

     cut_objects.py                  Cuts objects based on bounding box annotations using dataset.json file and creates occlusion-based augmented images dataset.

     create_json_file.py             Takes a directory of annotated images (use segment.py to annotate into text files) and returns a COCO-style JSON file.

     extract_frames.py               Takes a directory of videos and extracts all the frames of all videos into a folder labeled adequately by the video name.

     pascal_to_coco.py               Takes a PASCAL-style dataset directory with JPEGImages/ and Annotations/ folders and uses the bounding box as masks to create a COCO-style JSON file.

     segment.py                      Read the instructions above.

-    segment_bbox_only.py            Same functionality but optimized for easier annotation of bbox-only type of datasets.
+    segment_bbox_only.py            Same functionality but optimized for easier annotation of bbox-only datasets.

     test_*.py                       Unit tests.